coyotebush/coreyford.name/_posts/2014-05-20-germany-finland-russia.md

  * unassuming cafés serving good food: soups, [*blini*][blini], [*pirogi*][pirog], and so on

-... all very cheaply, by Western European standards.
+... all very cheaply by Western European standards.
 The weather was wonderfully sunny and warm all weekend.

 In a word, my taste of St. Petersburg was one of *grandeur*---everything from the museums to the metro done in a large and ornate fashion.
 I don't know how much this reflects the influence of Russian values relative to that of European (particularly Italian) ones.